Businesses of all kinds start blogging as a way to build up a long-term audience.

-Every time you publish a post, you should email it to your list—a process you can automate down the road once you get into the swing of things.
+Every time you hit the Publish button, you should email it to your list—a process you can automate down the road once you get into the swing of things.

 Brainstorm opportunities to go after search engine traffic

 Using keyword research, you can get an idea of how much search volume there is for particular search queries in your niche.
 The higher the number, the more demand there is for a topic and the more traffic you can potentially generate long-term.

 The easiest way to do this is using Ubersuggest and entering search terms from your audience’s perspective to try to unearth interesting post ideas.
 Queries that start with “how to” or “best” are a good place to start.